 Self love is so much more than taking a magical bath or buying a new crystal.
 It’s the ongoing process of practicing putting ourselves first in our lives.
 That’s truly magical.
-This challenge consists of 13 steps using the magic of colors and other correspondences, designed to be done on your own schedule, because part of self love is knowing when to take a break and when to do the work.
-Use the tips recommended to inspire you to create your own self love challenge.

 Defining Self Love

 Self love is the intentional practice of putting ourselves first.
 Simple definition, but difficult to put into practice.
 We have responsibilities to others, from jobs to partners.
 Add in our homes, children, pets, families, friends, organizations, covens, groups, etc., and it’s far too easy to forget that we serve all these best when we put ourselves first.